jimmysmits/CloudNotes/Preparation-Exam.md

 ```

 > **Note**
-> Both _Number_ and _Integer_ don't need double quotes, but Terraform automatically converts _Number_ and _Boolean_ values to strings when needed.
+> A `number` does not need double quotes, Terraform automatically converts `number` and `boolean` values to strings when needed.
 For example 5 and "5" both are correct.

-## Variables type: List
+## Complex type: List
-_List_ is the same than an array.
-We can store multiple values. **Remember the first value is the 0 position**.
-For example to access the 0 position is `var.mylist[0]`.
+`list` is the same as an array, we can store multiple values.

+Example:
 ```
 variable "mylist" {
     type = list(string)